geeklearningio/gl-ionic-background-video/readme.md

 # Ionic Background Video Web Component

-This is a very simple Web Component for Ionic 4 applications to have a fullscreen video playing in the background of a page.
+This is a very simple Web Component for *Ionic 4* applications to have a *fullscreen video playing in the background of a page*.

 ## Why make a Web component?